pan-ontologies/esrf-ontologies/doc/index.rst

 ESRF Ontologies |version|
 =========================

-The *ESRF Ontologies* project provides ontologies related to ESRF data acquisition.
+The *ESRF Ontologies* project provides ontologies related to `ESRF <https://esrf.fr/>`_ data acquisition.

 Ontologies:

 * *ESRFET* is an ontology of experimental techniques used at the ESRF connected to the `PaNET <https://doi.org/10.5281/zenodo.4806026>`_ ontology.

-Python API:
+Python API's:

 * Generate technique metadata for ESRF data producers to save in `NeXus-compliant <https://www.nexusformat.org/>`_ HDF5 and the `ESRF data portal <https://data.esrf.fr>`_.